 Plus, due to the limited floor space available for the lifts, and because the customer did not want to dig pits to place the carriages below grade, approach ramps had to be designed to accommodate the manual rolling of carts from grade level onto the lifts.
 The approach ramps also needed to retract out of the way when not in use, so as to not interfere with the ingress/egress of AGVs programmed to deliver parts, etc. in front of the lifts.
 Finally, because the installation was to take place on the West Coast – special material lift code requirements were imposed – including special signage, GAL interlocks, and the submittal of seismic calculations for approval by a registered Professional Engineer.

-An Autoquip design team worked closely with the equipment integration company that sold the lift – specifically, its technical review board – to clarify all equipment specifications, installation concerns, and various code requirements.
-A vertical reciprocating conveyor (VRC) from our Freightlift family of mechanically-actuated VRCs was identified as the best solution for this application for the following reasons: 1) operates clean, free of any hydraulic fluids, 2) is designed hold elevated positions for extended periods of time without drifting down, 3) utilizes a mechanically-synchronized lifting chain design that can accommodate extremely wide carriages – keeping the carriage extremely level during raising and lowering.
+An Autoquip design team worked closely with the equipment integration company that sold the lift, specifically its technical review board to clarify all equipment specifications, installation concerns, and various code requirements.
+A mechanically-actuated VRC was identified as the best solution for this application for the following reasons: 1) operates clean, free of any hydraulic fluids, 2) is designed hold elevated positions for extended periods of time without drifting down, 3) utilizes a mechanically-synchronized lifting chain design that can accommodate extremely wide carriages – keeping the carriage extremely level during raising and lowering.